ISAITB/docs-itb-ta/source/serviceHealth/index.rst

 Test engine communications
 ++++++++++++++++++++++++++

-This ensures that the internal test bed components, notably the interface component and the internal test engine, can correctly communicate with each other in a bidirectional manner.
+This ensures that the internal Test Bed components, notably the interface component and the internal test engine, can correctly communicate with each other in a bidirectional manner.
 Such bidirectional communications are needed to allow the launching of tests but also the communication of feedback from the test engine to users.